 Beyond Food Deserts Tour

-The Beyond Food Deserts Tour takes research public through informal talks with stakeholders in Austin, Texas.
-Inspired by Naya's participatory research and by her work work with Food for Black Thought, the purpose of this tour is to promote food justice through conversations with actors who directly impact Black lives in grassroots, non-profit, and policy work.
-Follow the blog for updates.
+Inspired by Naya's participatory research and by her work with Food for Black Thought, this tour promotes food justice through interactive presentations with grassroots, non-profit, and policy stakeholders.

 Fruit of the Ancestors